Ernest3443/Carrasco_superset/README.md

 Create a view called data_quality using the query below and use it as a dataset for Data Quality (Success or Error):

-CREATE data_quality AS
+CREATE VIEW data_quality AS
-SELECT
-    'Successful Calculations' AS status,
-    COUNT(*) AS count
+SELECT 'Successful Calculations' AS status, COUNT(*) AS count FROM merge
-FROM merge
 UNION ALL
-SELECT
-    'Errors' AS status,
-    COUNT(*) AS count
+SELECT 'Errors' AS status, COUNT(*) AS count
 FROM flags
-where reason = 'unequalDatasets'
+WHERE reason = 'unequalDatasets';

 Create a view called data_errors using the query below and use it as a dataset for Data Errors By Source: